divriots/dockit-core/layout/doc/layout.md

 };
 ```

-## Context: left navigation and logo link
+## Context

 This is optional.

-Yet very easy and helpful when used within Backlight: just configure one property `context` on the `<dockit-layout>` and get a responsive left navigation with links to component documentation entry points reflecting your `studio.config.json` menu, as well as wrap the logo with a link to the first entry point.
+Yet very easy and helpful when used within Backlight.
+Just configure one property `context` on the `<dockit-layout>` and get a few things out of the box:

+- get a responsive left navigation with links to component documentation entry points reflecting your `studio.config.json` menu
+- wrap the logo with a link to the first entry point
+- upgrade all links with [speedy-links](../../speedy-links/doc/speedy-links.md) fast page loading mechanism

 ```js
 // mdjs.config.js